uviclibraries/internet-of-things/act-3.md

      temperature->save(fahrenheit);
      ```

      Delete fahrenheit in `save(fahrenheit);` being sure to leave the brackets intact.
-Replace it with celsius, using all lowercase letters
+Replace it with `celsius`, using all lowercase letters

 17. Next, we need to be able to connect to WiFi and our Adafruit account.
 Click on the config.h tab.
 In the Arduino program on your laptop, fill in the 4 lines of info as we did at the start of the workshop
 18. Connect Feather to your laptop and make sure the right Board and Port settings are selected.
 Click upload (the right arrow icon in the top left corner of the window).
 Our gauges should now display the temperature and humidity!